okta/okta-spring-boot/README.md

 Want to build this project?

-Just clone it out and run:
+Just clone it and run:

 ```bash
 $ git clone https://github.com/okta/okta-spring-security.git